June 29: Today in Royal History

 June 29, 1509 – Death of Lady Margaret Beaufort, mother of King Henry VII of England, in the Deanery of Westminster Abbey; buried in the Henry VII Lady Chapel in Westminster Abbey in London, England

 Margaret was alive for the birth of all seven of her grandchildren but only three survived into adulthood.
 Through her granddaughter and namesake Margaret Tudor, Margaret is an ancestor of the British royal family and many other European royal families.
 On June 23, 1509, Margaret watched the coronation procession of her grandson King Henry VIII from a window.
 Six days later, the day after King Henry VIII’s eighteenth birthday, Lady Margaret Beaufort died.
 Her tomb, with a gilded bronze effigy, was created by the Italian sculptor Pietro Torrigiano, who also created the beautiful tomb of her son King Henry VII and his wife Elizabeth of York.
-Both tombs are in the Henry VII Chapel of Westminster Abbey and Margaret’s tomb is situated between the later graves of her descendants King William III and Queen Mary II and the tomb of her great-great-granddaughter Mary, Queen of Scots.
+Both tombs are in the Henry VII Chapel of Westminster Abbey.
+Margaret’s tomb is located between the graves of her descendants King William III and Queen Mary II and the tomb of her great-great-granddaughter Mary, Queen of Scots.

 Unofficial Royalty: Lady Margaret Beaufort, Countess of Richmond and Derby